Can Cataracts Interfere with Driving?

 Most people rely on driving to get them to work, important appointments, and social functions.
 The idea of losing that independence can be scary for those with cataracts.

-Here, Dr. Daniel Tepper discuss how cataracts affect driving for our Chicago, IL patients, and how cataract surgery can restore vision so that patients can resume daily activities.
+Here, Dr. Daniel Tepper discusses how cataracts affect driving for our Chicago, IL patients, and how cataract surgery can restore vision so that patients can resume daily activities.

 Can I Still Drive if I Have Cataracts?

-Cataracts affect each patient differently, and impact vision according to how advanced the cataracts have become.
+Cataracts affect each patient differently, and impact vision according to how advanced cataracts have become.